python/devguide/security/policy.rst

 Vulnerabilities must be exploitable from code, configurations, pre-conditions, or deployments that may exist in the real world.
-For example, a vulnerability only affecting code that does not make sense in a production program will not be accepted as a vulnerability.
+A vulnerability that only affecting code unlikely to be used in a production program will not be accepted.

 Documented functionality is not considered a vulnerability.
 For example, :mod:`pickle`, :mod:`marshal`, :mod:`shelve`, :func:`eval`,